ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### firstSignificantSubdomainCustomRFC

 Returns the first significant subdomain.
 Accepts customs TLD list name.
+Can be useful if you need fresh TLD list or you have custom.
-Similar to [firstSignificantSubdomainCustom](#firstsignificantsubdomaincustom) but follows stricter rules according to RFC 3986 and is generally less performant as a result.
+Similar to [firstSignificantSubdomainCustom](#firstsignificantsubdomaincustom) but conforms to RFC 3986.

 **Syntax**